-Interfund transfers for the year ended June 30, 2022, consisted of the following:
+Interfund transfers for the year ended June 30, 2023, consisted of the following:

 Transfers To:

 Debt Capital

 Service Projects Ambulance

 Fund Fund Fund Total

 Transfers From:

-General Fund \$ 457,300 \$200,000 \$ 1,600,000 \$ 2,257,300
+General Fund \$ 662,231 \$263,000 \$ 1,650,000 \$ 2,575,231

 Transfers are used to move revenues from the General Fund to the funds that will expend them in accordance with the budget and to use unrestricted revenues collected or resources in the General Fund and Capital Projects Fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.
 The transfer to the Debt Service Fund was to fund required debt payments.
+The transfer to the Ambulance Fund was to stabilize operations.